Vignesh-2811/takemytickets/README.md

 Upload the database in the server

-Navigate to htdocs folder of XAMPP and clone this repoa and goto [LocalHost](http://localhost/TMT_Admin)
+Navigate to htdocs folder of XAMPP and clone this repo and goto [LocalHost](http://localhost/TMT_Admin)